sixfeetup/scaf-aws-lambda-app-template/{{copier__project_name}}/README.md

 ## Running DynamoDB Locally with AWS SAM

 Follow these steps to configure and run DynamoDB locally for development:
+1. Update `.envrc` file with your AWS credentials.
-1. Start DynamoDB Local setup and create Table
+2. Start DynamoDB Local setup and create Table
 ```bash
 make setup
 ```

-2. Build and Run the API Locally with AWS SAM
+3. Build and Run the API Locally with AWS SAM
 ```bash
 make build
 make local
 ```

-3. Hit the API:
+4. Hit the API:
 ```bash
 curl http://localhost:3000/hello
 ```